Billy Rosen

 The September 1954 issue of Playboy Magazine the editors wrote, "If bridge has a world's champion, he's a twenty four year old guy named William Rosen."
 Rosen contributed a column on "Tournament Bridge" for the issue.
 He wrote, "The game holds a beguiling interest to most people because it is undoubtedly the most challenging of all card games, combining skill in bidding, play of the hand and also, the subtle art of gamesmanship."

 In 1958, Rosen won the Lebhar Trophy for winning the Master Mixed Pairs at the North American Championships.
 He won the prize playing with his wife Eunice Rosen, also a champion bridge player.
-In 1965, Rosen was on the Chicago Team that captured the Sports Illustrated Trophy.
+In 1965, Rosen was on the Chicago team that captured the Sports Illustrated Trophy.
 Bridge guru Charles Goren called Rosen the "star performer of the Chicago team."

 In 1978 Rosen won the Grand National Teams.
 Rosen won his last national championship in 1980.

 Rosen worked as an options trader at the Chicago Board Options Exchange before retiring in 1994.
-He lives in Highland Park, Illinois.
+He lived in Highland Park, Illinois.

 Rosen was Inducted into the ACBL Hall of Fame in 2014 as a recipient of the von Zedtwitz Award.